Skip to Content Skip to Navigation Accessibility Policy Click to login to your Account

 Binaural Beats Are the Playlists That Will Make You Smarter and Help You Sleep Better_Using binaural beats for relaxationThere’s no denying it’s stressful out there, and if you want to keep stress at bay (and all the negative health effects that come along with it), you need tools to help yourself relax.
 And one of those tools?
 Binaural beats.

-In one study, researchers had a group of participants relax alone in a quiet, low-light environment following an exercise session.
+In , researchers had a group of participants relax alone in a quiet, low-light environment following an exercise session.
 They split the group in two — one spent 20 minutes listening to theta-frequency binaural beats while the other listened to a carrier tone and monitored their parasympathetic (rest and relaxation) and sympathetic (fight or flight) nervous system activity.
 Researchers found the group that listened to binaural beats experienced an increase in parasympathetic activity and a decrease in sympathetic activity, along with higher rates of self-reported relaxation.

 “[With binaural beats,] the parasympathetic nervous system, the source of rest and relaxation and that sort of thing, is being enhanced, and that sympathetic nervous system, the fight or flight side of the nervous system, is being slowed down,” says Harris.